dbaieri/implicit-arap/README.md

 python run.py <command_name>
 ```

 Command line options for all three are defined by the entrypoint objects instantiated in [iarap/config/defaults.py](iarap/config/defaults.py).
-Each attribute can be overridden by CLI, and nested configs can be accessed via dots, e.g.:
+Each attribute can be overridden by CLI, and nested configs can be accessed via dot notation, e.g.:

 ```
 python run.py train-sdf --optimizer.lr <value>